EMR vs EHR : What are the Differences & Benefits?

 Both EMRs (electronic medical records) and EHRs (electronic health records) are beneficial for healthcare providers as they both offer unique values.
 Some hospitals use both of these systems together for their medical practice.
 But it depends on the organization’s requirements.

-Generally, hospitals and larger healthcare provider organizations use EHRs as they have the capability to offer a comprehensive view of patient’s health.
+Generally, hospitals and larger healthcare provider organizations use EHRs as they can offer a comprehensive view of patient’s health.
 Besides this, EHRs also help organizations to track their patient’s data over time and help in creating a patient-specific health plan.
 On the other side, individual practices use EMRs.
-EMR systems have the capability to offer the easiest way to collect patient data and store it.
+EMR systems can offer the easiest way to collect patient data and store it.
 It helps healthcare providers and patients to manage medical history and carry out clinical tasks easily.

 This means that both EMRs and EHRs have their own significant values for healthcare practices.
 EMRs can help in focusing on single-patients and EHRs can help hospitals create interoperability.
 Therefore, organizations should choose any one of these tools accordingly.